 News

-Here’s what Artyface has been up to lately… Download and print the new Artyface Waltham Forest mosaic trail map (click ‘READ MORE’ for active link) and find all 30 Artyface mosaics in the area.
+Here’s what Artyface has been up to lately… Download and print the Artyface Waltham Forest mosaic trail map (click ‘READ MORE’ for active link) and find all 30+ Artyface mosaics in the area.
 We’d love to see your mosaic pics along with your lovely faces on Instagram and Twitter.
-Don’t forget to tag @maudmilton…
+Don’t forget to tag @maudmilton and…

 Projects

 Here you can view some of the many outstanding public arts projects that Artyface has worked on over the years.
-These include the extensive London Overground Roundels project, made possible by a Waltham Forest Fellowship grant and in partnership with Arriva Trains and Trinity Buoy Wharf Trust.
-Projects have been divided into categories.
-Click on…
+These include the extensive London Overground Roundels project, initially made possible by a Waltham Forest Fellowship grant andand developed further with grants and partnerships with Architects, Businesses, Rail Companies and Councils, among others.
+Projects have…